-The United States is a desirable destination for visiting, studying or working.
+The United States is a desirable destination to visit, study or work.
 The US offers a magnitude of opportunities for high, semi and low-skilled workers in Canada who want to move south.

-To work in the US, you must have a valid US visa and get proper authorization based on the program requirements from the US Citizenship and Immigration Services (USCIS).
+To work in the US, you must have a valid US visa and obtain proper authorization based on the program requirements from the US Citizenship and Immigration Services (USCIS).

 The US offers a variety of temporary and permanent work visas that you can choose from.
 The terminology is slightly different from the Canadian equivalent:

 The following US visa programs authorize you to work temporarily in the US:

 TN Visa: The North American Free Trade Agreement (NAFTA) created special economic and trade relationships for the United States, Canada and Mexico.

 The TN Visa permits qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level.

 You can apply if you have an offer for employment for temporary work in the US.

 L-1 Work Visa: The L-1 Intracompany Transferee Work Visa is for Canadian companies who have locations in the US or would like to establish their business in the US.

 If you are in an executive-level or management role in the company, you can be transferred to the US location.